Welcome to the Ohio Emergency Management Agency

 - Teach annual classes for emergency service personnel in three nuclear power plant areas, on radiological emergency response procedures.

-- Teach classes for emergency response groups along transportation route corridors throughout Ohio.
+- Teach classes for emergency response groups working in the State Emergency Operations Center.

 Radiological Instrumentation, Maintenance and Calibration Section

 - The branch also oversees the Radiological Instrumentation, Maintenance and Calibration Section, which is located on the west campus of the Ohio State University.